Jean-KOUAGOU/CLLearner/README.md

-# CLLearner-Multi-Emb-Models
+# CLLearner
 The repository contains our implementation of a concept length learner in description logics

 ## To reproduce the results:
 *-* Install ontolearn and all its dependencies;

-*-* Clone this repository: git clone https://github.com/Jean-KOUAGOU/CLLearner-Multi-Emb-Models.git;
+*-* Clone this repository: git clone https://github.com/Jean-KOUAGOU/CLLearner;

 *-* Choose the knowledge you want in main.py by inputting the right path.
 Not that the family\_forte knowledge graph is a small/toy data set, and should not be used here.
 Please feel free to add another big knowledge graph to run new experiments.
 It may be necessary to reduce path\_length and num\_generation_paths in the DataTriples arguments, especially on big knowledge graphs.;